Are Probiotics Good For Cats?

 How do I know which probiotic to buy?

 There are so many probiotics on the market that it can seem overwhelming when choosing one to buy.
-But here are some tips to help you look out for the best product:
+But here are some tips to help you lookout for the best product:

 - The research: All products on the market should have had some research performed to back their claims.
-If the company cannot provide solid, scientific research which they have performed with their specific product, then it is not likely to be reputable.
+If the company cannot provide solid, scientific research which they have performed with their specific product, it is not likely to be reputable.
 This research should ideally have been independently conducted to ensure there is no bias affecting the results, but any research is better than a product with no research backing its claims.

 Probiotics are not just for unhealthy cats.
-Instead, they are excellent health supplements which can be given to any cat, any time.
+Instead, they are excellent health supplements that can be given to any cat, any time.
 However, these are the best scenarios to consider giving your cat probiotics:

 - when changing diets or weaning;